 - Choosing the right Indian restaurant

 Most participants of a tribe participate in the musical existence of the tribe.
 But there are normally no expert musicians.
-Often the humans vital within the spiritual ceremonies – the monks, shamans or witch doctors – are the leaders of the musical lifestyles.
+Often the humans vital within the spiritual ceremonies – the monks, shamans, or witch doctors – are the leaders of the musical lifestyles.
 As in the imaginative and prescient quest of the Plains Indians, many young men make up songs.

 Music as treasured treasures

 Many Native American Indians tribes think about their songs as valuable possessions.
 They consider that a song belongs to someone.
 The owner of a song can give it away, sell it or bypass it on his kids.
 The Native Americans of the northwest coast purchase and promote songs for big sums.
 They consider that song is something of the spirit and that a musician has something to do with someone’s soul.
-So to give a song away, or even to permit someone pays attention it, is to present away part of one’s soul.
+So to give a song away, or even to permit someone to pay attention to it, is to present away part of one’s soul.